Christmas With the Singhs

 Not Cheerful.

-On the positive side Sweeney and Bryant have good chemistry, and Sweeney is usually pretty appealing.
+On the positive side, Sweeney and Bryant have good chemistry, and Sweeney is usually pretty appealing.
 She does what she was hired for: brave tears.
 Lucas Bryant is very attractive.
-The productions values are good, and the story had a little mystery to keep interest going.
+The production’s values are good, and the story has a little mystery to keep interest going.
 The young son was adorable and I hope to see him in other productions.
 I guess I just wasn’t in the mood for this very popular entry in the Hallmark repertoire of Christmas movies.

 November 29, 2020